snakemake-workflows/dna-seq-mtb/README.md

 A Snakemake workflow for calling somatic variants in tumor/normal samples.
+This workflow is under heavy development.
-A tumor-only mode will be added soon.
+A tumor-only mode will be added soon, as well as options for handling FFPE samples.

 ## Usage